ragaeeb/al-iyaal/README.md

 4. Deploy

-**Note:** FFmpeg is not available in Vercel's default serverless environment.
-For production deployment with video processing, consider:
+**Note:** FFmpeg and transcription features are not available in Vercel's default serverless environment.
+For production deployment with full video processing and transcription, consider:
 - **Self-hosted**: Deploy to a VPS (AWS EC2, DigitalOcean, Linode)
 - **Platform-as-a-service**: Render, Railway, Heroku (with buildpack)
-- **Serverless with FFmpeg**: AWS Lambda with custom layer, Google Cloud Functions For Vercel deployment, video processing would require proxying to an external FFmpeg service or disabling local video processing.
+- **Serverless with FFmpeg**: AWS Lambda with custom layer, Google Cloud Functions

+For Vercel deployment, video processing and transcription would require proxying to an external service or disabling these features.

 ## Usage